So whether you eat or drink or whatever you do, do it all for the glory of God. 1 Corinthians 10:31 (NIV)

 The best you get is an even break.”

 Franklin Pierce Adams.

-Are Adams’ words true?
+Are Adams words true?
 Is the best you get an even break?
 I don’t believe it is.
 There are some things that make human life better than animal life.
 There’s a purpose in life that transcends the despair of living only for this life.
-There’s something more than eating, drinking and being merry . . . something more than the pursuit of personal happiness.
 And what would that be?
 What will make you jump out of bed in the morning?
 What would fill you with hope for tomorrow?
-What will really float your boat?
+What will float your boat?
 What makes life worth living?

-The answer: Living only all for Jesus.
+The answer: To “glorify God and enjoy Him forever” Westminster Shorter Catechism of Faith.
 You were made for a far bigger purpose than yourself.
 It’s not about you!
 It’s all about Him!
-Choose to put Jesus in first place and everything else falls into place.
-“So whether you eat or drink or whatever you do, do it all for the glory of God” (1 Corinthians 10:31).
+Put Jesus in first place and everything else falls into place.
+“Whatever you do, whether you eat or drink, do it all for God’s glory” 1 Corinthians 10:31 (TEV).
 Live for Jesus – that’s what matters!